-How aware are CRC deacons of the changes that were approved at Synod 2015 regarding the Office of Deacon?
-I originally wrote much of what follows for The Network in October 2015.
-However, it has been my observation that little has changed since I first wrote about the need for a radical change regarding our understanding of the role and work of deacons in the CRC.
+Over the past few years of communicating and working with CRC deacons, it has been clear to me that many of them--as well as many of their pastors--had little if any awareness and/or perhaps interest in the changes approved at Synod 2015 regarding the Office of Deacon?
+(I originally wrote much of what follows for The Network in October 2015.
+However, it has been my observation that little has changed since I first wrote about the need for a radical change regarding not only our understanding of the role and work of Deacons but also how others engaged in some type of community ministry view their role, work, and relationship with others in the community.)

-It's been a bit of a different story when it comes to the degree of awareness and understanding of Synod's decision that directly impacts the role and work of deacons in the CRC.
-I strongly suspect that's because these changes involve a somewhat significant change or shift in how most congregations think about and understand the primary role and work of deacons--especially with regard to the congregation and community.
+I suspect that one of the reasons is because the nature of the changes relating to the role and responsibilities of deacons involves and requires a fairly significant change in how we view and understand the work of Deacons.
 So many--probably the vast majority--of our congregations and deacons have done things the same way for so long that it's difficult to think about and act in ways that are fundamentally new and different.
-In other words, I believe what is most needed and called for from Synod 2015 regarding the Office of Deacon in the CRC--along with that of elders and congregational pastors--is nothing less than a paradigm shift in how we think about and understand the role and work of deacons.
+In other words, I believe what is most needed and called for from Synod 2015 regarding the Office of Deacon in the CRC--along with that of elders and congregational pastors--is nothing less than a paradigm shift in how we think about and understand the role and work of those serving in the Office of Deacon.

-Many and probably most congregations need to shift from viewing deacons as the ones primarily or exclusively responsible for doing diaconal ministry to one where their primary responsibility is to equip and engage church members in and for diaconal ministry (Eph.
+Many and probably most congregations need to shift from viewing deacons as the ones primarily or exclusively responsible for doing diaconal ministry to one where their primary responsibility is to equip and engage church members in and for various types of diaconal ministry or "deaconing" (Eph.
 4:11-12).
-Additionally, we also need to shift from viewing diaconal ministry primarily as something that is done “to” or “for” others in the community to more of one of doing ministry “with” the community*, i.e., neighbors, community organizations, ministries, businesses, and other churches in and from the community.
+Additionally, we need to shift from viewing diaconal ministry primarily as something that is done “to” or “for” others in the community to more of one of doing ministry “with” the community*, i.e., neighbors, community organizations, ministries, businesses, and other churches in and from the community.
 With this shift, the church will become more of a partner and collaborator with others and participate in the work that God is already doing the community.
-(See Network post, Community Ministry Paradigm Shifts, for more on this)

 To learn more about the changes as well as the reasons for them, I encourage you to read and perhaps study with your diaconate and/or church council, Diakonia Remixed, the report and recommendations to Synod 2013, along with the 2015 report from the Task Force to Study the Office of Elder and Deacon.
 Diakonia Remixed provides some very useful and informative background information and history on the Office of Deacon in the CRC along with some very helpful Biblical and Theological content.